darkresq14/mean-course/README.md

 ## Hosting

 Separate hosting of the Angular frontend and the Node backend is possible.
-The Angular frontend is hosted on {{ssdsdsa}} and the Node backend is hosted on [render - web service](https://mean-course-api.onrender.com/api).
+The Angular frontend is hosted on [render - static site](https://mean-course-frontend.onrender.com) and the Node backend is hosted on [render - web service](https://mean-course-api.onrender.com/api).